apache/directory-fortress-commander/README.md

  port=10389
  ```

 2. LDAP Server type.
 Each LDAP server impl has different behavior on operations like password policies and audit.
-Fortress supports
- OpenLDAP and ApacheDS and so specify which one here.
 If using a 3rd type of server that isn't formally supported, leave blank or type is other.

  ```
  # If ApacheDS server: